Kisky3/TOEIC/README.md

 11.`banner`: a strip of cloth on which a sign is painted.

 12.`circular`: a printed advertisement, paper, or notice intend for distribution.

+13.`composition`: the act or process of forming something to become a whole.

+14.`convene`: to come together, to call to meet.